|Causes Symptoms Diagnosis Treatment|

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including other symptoms you may have noticed.
 Some routine tests your veterinarian may wish to perform include:

-- Urinalysis, biochemical profile and complete blood count to evaluate the overall health of your cat including how the organs are functioning, to check for signs of infection or anemia.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat including how the organs are functioning, to check for signs of infection or anemia.

 - Ultrasound to evaluate the organs and look for tumours or blockages.